wavestone-cdt/EDRSandblast/README.md

   - leak all system handles using `NtQuerySystemInformation` to find the opened handle on the current process, and the address of the current process' `EPROCESS` structure in kernel memory.
-  - use the arbitrary read / write vulnerability of the `Micro-Star MSI Afterburner` driver to overwrite the `_PS_PROTECTION` field of the current process in kernel memory.
+  - use the arbitrary read / write vulnerability of the vulnerable driver to overwrite the `_PS_PROTECTION` field of the current process in kernel memory.
 The offsets of the `_PS_PROTECTION` field relative to the `EPROCESS` structure (defined by the `ntoskrnl` version in use) are computed in the `NtoskrnlOffsets.csv` file.